easymorph/server-cmd/README.md

 ### SSL errors
-In case if you want to suppress ssl errors,  use additional parameter `/suppress-ssl-errors`.
+If you want to suppress SSL errors,  use the additional parameter `/suppress-ssl-errors`.
 ```
 ems-cmd del http://192.168.100.200:6330 -space Default -target "folder 2\file.xml" /suppress-ssl-errors
 ```